Public opinion on climate change: Demographics

 In general, there is a substantial variation in the direction in which demographic traits, like age or gender, correlate with climate change concern.
 While women and younger people tend to be more concerned about climate change in English-speaking constituencies, the opposite is true in most African countries.

 Residential demographics affect perceptions of global warming.
 In China in 2008, 77% of those who lived in urban areas were aware of global warming compared to 52% in rural areas.
 This trend was mirrored in India with 49% to 29% awareness, respectively.

 Of the countries where at least half the population is aware of global warming, those with the majority who believe that global warming is due to human activities have a greater national GDP per unit energy—or, a greater energy efficiency.

 In Europe, individuals under fifty-five are more likely to perceive both "poverty, lack of food and drinking water" and climate change as a serious threat than individuals over fifty-five.
 Male individuals are more likely to perceive climate change as a threat than female individuals.
 Managers, white-collar workers, and students are more likely to perceive climate change as a greater threat than house persons and retired individuals.
-In the western states of Washington, Idaho, Oregon, and California, older residents are more likely to support policies for building new fossil fuel power plants.

 In the United States, conservative white men are more likely than other Americans to deny climate change.
 Men are also less likely to believe that climate change is human caused or that there is a consensus message talking about the issues of climate change among scientists.
 A very similar trend has been documented in Norway, where 63% of conservative men deny anthropogenic climate change compared to just 36% of the general Norwegian population.
 In Sweden, political conservatism was similarly found to correlate with climate change denial, while in Brazil, climate change denial has been found to be more correlated with gender, with men being significantly more likely to express denialist viewpoints compared to women.

 Women are more likely to support egalitarian policies and well as social programs for their community.
 Although there are differences between men and women when it comes to environmental public policy, both are less likely to support policies such as ones for CO_{2} regulations if the economy is doing poorly.

 In Great Britain, a movement of by women known as "birthstrikers" advocates for refraining from procreation until the possibility of "climate breakdown and civilisation collapse" is averted.

-In 2021 a global survey was conducted to understand the opinion of people in the age 16-25 about climate change.
-According to the study, 4 from 10 are hesitating about having children because they are afraid of climate change.
-6 from 10 fill extreme anxiety about the issue.
-Similar number felt betrayed by older generations and governments.
+In 2021 a global survey was conducted to understand the opinion of people aged 16-25 about climate change.
+According to the study, 4 out of 10 are hesitating about having children because they are afraid of climate change, and 6 out of 10 feel extreme anxiety about the issue.
+Similar numbers felt betrayed by older generations and governments.